pha123661/homepage/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hello, my name is Li Sheng-Wei (李勝維) but you can call me Oscar.
+Hello, my name is Li, Sheng-Wei but you can call me Oscar.

 I like playing darts and recently ranked up to dartslive rating 9.
 Along with this, I also like to read novels.
 My all-time favorite novel is [孺子帝](https://www.books.com.tw/products/0010928621).